Agile Teams: Roles & Structures That Work

 You can minimize the downtime for team members by cross-training them.
 Then hopefully you can smooth out their less busy times and they can help keep the project moving forward.

-3. Transitioning Agile Team
+3. Transitioning Agile team

 Everyone has to start somewhere.
 When a team is transitioning to an